una/una.github.io/_posts/blog/2017-01-26-save-for-offline.md

 Essentially all we need to do is add an event listener to the trigger element (in this case it's `.offline-btn`), add resources we want to cache, and then update the existing cache with those resources.

 I used this separate button to also cache the audio track for each post, and the example below shows this to illustrate that you can pass multiple items into your cache.
-If you're using this code, you'll want to touch it up and make it your own.
+I'm adding the http request text, inline images, and the audio file.

 All in all, it looks like: